Lifecycle Callbacks

 | OTel spans | Production observability | Every decision (with full trace context) |

 Lifecycle callbacks are the lightweight, zero-dependency option for users who need real-time reactions without setting up audit sink parsing or OTel infrastructure.
 For production observability at scale, use OTel.
-For persistent audit trails, use audit sinks.
+For persistent decision logs, use audit sinks.

 Approval Backend